-Paddle Battle was named a top summer fun event by Sports Illustrated Kids’ magazine, so bring the kids and come see why….there’s a kids activity and craft tent for additional fun.
+Paddle Battle was named a top summer fun event by Sports Illustrated Kids’ magazine.

-Some of Kennebunkport’s Paddle Battle local sponsors include Weirs Motors, Kennebunkport Bicycle, Kayak Fishing New England, and Aquaholic Surf Shop.
-Sam Adams will provide beer for the event.
-Board and paddle demos will be offered at The Paddle Battle during the day at Nonantum’s waterfront and docks as well.
+Some of Kennebunkport’s Paddle Battle local sponsors include Weirs Motors, Kennebunkport Bicycle, Kayak Fishing New England, and Aquaholic Surf Shop, and Sam Adams beer which is served at the event.

 Coming from away to Kennebunkport, the place to stay is The Nonantum Resort– its an historic grand hotel on the riverbanks, with a lively entertainment and activity schedule, great dining and the friendliest staff in town.
 The Nonantum has an ideal location, 95 Ocean, a short walk to Dock Square, and to Walkers Point, President Bush (#41) and Barbara Bush’s summer estate on scenic Ocean Ave.